alazaroc/blog-web-code/_posts/2022-12-06-deepracer-first-steps-with-machine-learning.md

 last_modified_at:
 description: Want to know how AWS DeepRacer works?
 I tested it at re:Invent 2022 and tell you about my experience with this machine learning service.
 category:
-- machine learning
+- Machine learning
 tags:
-- getting started
+- getting-started
 - deepracer
-- reinforcement learning
 - personal
 published: true
 pin: false